Clara-Lyngeraa/ScrabbleProject/README.md

 ----
 # Running the program
+OBS: When run on mac, MacOS identifies the program as malware.
+This means it has to be explicity allowed to work.
+Like this:
+1. Run the command as specified below.
+MacOS will prompt you about the security.
+Hit OK.
+2. Go to System Settins -> Privacy & Security -> Scroll to Security, and hit the "Allow Anyway button"
+3. Type in you password.
+4. Run the command again.
+MacOS will prompt you again, but this time hit "Open"

+From the root folder, either:
-From root, type in *make* in the terminal.
+- Type in *make* in the terminal.

-Alternatively, type in *dotnet run --project ScrabbleTemplate/ScrabbleTemplate*
+- or Type in *dotnet run --project ScrabbleTemplate/ScrabbleTemplate*

 The program cannot be executed directly through Rider, it has to be run via the terminal.

 # Background
 We are trying to get 2 points.